ess-dive-community/essdive-model-data-archiving-guidelines/README.md

-# ESS-DIVE Model Data Archiving Guidelines v1.1.0
+# ESS-DIVE Model Data Archiving Guidelines

-These guidelines were informed by input from the U.S. Department of Energy's Environmental System Science (ESS) land modeling community.
+These guidelines were informed through engagement with the U.S. Department of Energy's Environmental System Science (ESS) land modeling community.

-Based on input from the modeling community, we developed a white paper ([Simmonds et al, 2020](https://doi.org/10.31223/osf.io/acdk4)) that summarizes the community needs for model data archiving and ESS-DIVE's response to supporting those needs.
-A key finding was that the primary need for most researchers is to archive model data associated with publishing journal articles to meet journal and funding requirements.
-We also summarize current practices for archiving land model data for journal articles.
-We are preparing a manuscript summarizing the findings of the researcher interviews, and developing guidelines for archiving model data ([Simmonds et al., in review](#how-to-cite-these-guidelines)).
+We distributed and synthesized data repository user-feedback forms to develop a white paper ([Simmonds et al, 2020](https://doi.org/10.31223/osf.io/acdk4)) that summarizes the community needs for model data archiving and ESS-DIVE's response to supporting those needs.
+A key finding from our user-survey was that the primary need for most researchers is to archive model data associated with publishing journal articles to meet journal and funding requirements.
+In response, we interviewed researchers to assess their current practices for archiving land model data for journal articles.
+We are preparing a manuscript summarizing the findings of the researcher interviews, and developing guidelines for archiving model data ([Simmonds et al., 2021](#how-to-cite-these-guidelines)).

 These guidelines are the culmination of the aforementioned efforts, they will evolve over time based on ongoing community engagement and feedback received on the material in this GitHub repository.

 ## Getting started
 To begin using the model data archiving guidelines, visit the [instructions page](instructions.md).
 There you will find the step-by-step procedure for making decisions about which files to archive.

-## Updates in v1.1.0
-Updates to v1.1.0 as of November 12th 2021 include:

-- Removing figure of model data archiving guidelines and replacing the figure with a text-based description of the guidelines based on feedback.

 ## How to contribute